 - Monitoring and Proactive Support with Confluent’s toolset.
 For instance, one Control Center can monitor several different (remote) Kafka clusters.
 Confluent Telemetry Reporter collects data from edge sites.
 Monitoring includes the technical infrastructure, but also for applications and end-to-end integration.

 - Kubernetes is becoming the edge orchestration platform of choice for many edge deployments.
 For instance, using the MicroK8s Kubernetes distribution.
 Confluent Operator (Custom Resource Definitions, CRD) provides the capabilities to provision and operate single-broker or cluster deployments at the edge.
 This includes rolling upgrades, security automation, and much more.
 Confluent Operator is battle-tested in Confluent Cloud and large deployments of Confluent Platform in data centers, already.
-Chic-fil-A has a great success story about running Kubernetes in their 2000+ fast food stores to provide disconnected edge services and low latency.
+Chick-fil-A has a great success story about running Kubernetes in their 2000+ fast food stores to provide disconnected edge services and low latency.
 Kubernetes is clearly optional.
 Only use it when it really adds value, and not too complex and resource-hungry.
 Many edge deployments will probably disqualify Kubernetes as too heavyweight and complex.

 - Data Integration and data processing is key at the edge.
 Confluent provides connectors to legacy and modern systems (including PLC4X for PLC, OPC-UA, and IIoT integration, database CDC connectors, MQ and MQTT integration, Data Diode connectors for uni-directional UDP networks in high security or dirty environments, cloud connectors, and much more).
 Kafka Streams and ksqlDB allow lightweight but powerful stream processing without the need for yet another technology.